eeyribas/Arduino-CANBus-Comm/README.md

-# Arduino-CANBus-Communication
+# Arduino-CANBus-Comm
-This is an example of CAN-Bus communication with Arduino Uno.
-There are two applications available in the repository: a sender and a receiver.
-For CAN-Bus communication, MCP2515 and MCP2551 integrated circuits are used alongside Arduino.
+Contains Arduino CAN-Bus communication applications.
+For CAN-Bus communication, the MCP2515 and MCP2551 integrated circuits are used alongside Arduino.
+These applications are: Receiver and Sender.

+1. Sender: The Sender application sends 8-byte data to the Receiver application at specific intervals.

+2. Receiver: The Receiver application receives the 8-byte data from the Sender application and prints it to the serial monitor.

+Programming Language: C/C++ Programming Language

+IDE: Arduino IDE Version - 2.2.0

 Arduino Used: Arduino Uno

-Arduino IDE Version: 2.2.0

-CAN-Bus Arduino Library: The library is included in the CAN_BUS_Shield.zip file in the repository.
-Please include this file in your Arduino Uno IDE.
+CAN-Bus Arduino Library: The CAN_BUS_Shield.zip library is used for CAN-Bus communication.
+Include this library in your Arduino IDE.

-Arduino Connection Diagram: The connection diagram is shown in the (CAN-Bus Comm Breadbord.jpg) image.
+Arduino Connection Diagram: The connection between the Arduino and the MCP2515 and MCP2551 integrated circuits is shown in the (CAN-Bus Comm Breadbord.jpg) image.